 - Record multiple line items in a supplier invoice that address to different expenses

-- Record all bank deductions associated to a bank reconciliation
+- Record all bank deductions associated with a bank reconciliation

-- Record all deduction and payments related to a payroll
+- Record deduction and payments related to a payroll

 - Record the account receivable and sales taxes related to a customer invoice